x-motemen/gore/README.md

 :quit                   Quit the session
 ```

-## Supported Versions
-Only the latest major version.

 ## Installation
 The gore command requires Go tool-chains on runtime, so standalone binary is not distributed.